 The change to a COR Zone has significant implications.
 The maximum height for a build would go from 11 meters to 3-9 storeys.
 There is a marked difference not only between the current zoning and the proposed zoning but within the proposed zoning itself.
 This allows for the possibility of a building to be erected that could be as high as 9 stories.
-A building of this stature would bring with it a significant influx of people, cars and traffic to quiet family neighbourhood.
-As well, the sheer height of the building would negatively affect not only the light but the property value of many who live in close proximity to the building.
+A building of this stature would bring with it a significant influx of people, cars and traffic to number of the proposed zoning the light but the property value of many who live in close proximity to the building.
 Perhaps the design could have its height stepped back from Chebucto to Seaforth, thereby negating the need for COR on Seaforth Street.

 Parking is already a mess in this area with many tenants of apartments above Dimitris Pizza on Chebucto and othe rental units nearby without parking already using Seaforth Street for their daily and overnight parking.
-If the building is to have underground parking the only reasonable access and exit point would be on Seaforth Street, (cannot have entry/exit on Chebucto and Connolly St entry/exit would necessitate other traffic calming measures for safety).
-The proposal states "no maximum unit requirement" and "Parking" is stipulated as "Not required".
-The idea of adding dozens of units without parking is a total lack of planning.
-While HRM may want buildings without parking to encourage tenants to walk or ride bicycles; the reality is that the majority of these tenants will most likely have at least 1 car that will need to park somewhere?.....and Seaforth Street can not sustain a growing influx of semi-permanent parked cars.
+If the building is to have underground parking the only reasonable access and exit point would be on Seaforth Street, Street, Stree, Stree, Street, Stree, St total lack of planning.
+While HRM may want buildings without parking to encourage tenants to walk or ride bicycles; the reality is that the majority of these tenants will most likely have at least 1 car that will need to park somewhere?....and Seaforth Street can not sustain a growing influx of semi-permanent parked cars.